tweibley/legate/docs/Todo/new-sessions.md

 *   **`summarize_session(session_object)` helper:**
     *   Correctly formats `created_at`.
+    *   Correctly formats and includes `updated_at` (if this part of the summary is implemented).
+    *   Correctly displays the event count `N`.
-    *   Extracts the first ~10 words of the first user event's message.
+    *   Extracts the first ~10 words of the first user-initiated text event's message.
-    *   Handles sessions with no user events (returns "Empty session" or similar).
+    *   Handles sessions with no user events (returns "Empty session" or similar, based on the defined logic).
-    *   Handles sessions with no events at all.
+    *   Handles sessions with no events at all (returns "Session started [timestamp]" or similar).
     *   Handles events where the first user message might not have simple text content (if possible).